silvinor/www/_posts/2026-08-05-everyone-masks.md

 ## <small class="text-body-tertiary">Part 1: </small><br>Yes, everyone masks

 Erving Goffman set this out in 1959.
-He described social life as theatre: a front stage where we manage the impression others form of us, and a back stage where we do not. [^1] It is one of the most cited ideas in sociology, and it was never about a minority.
+He described social life as theatre: a front stage where we manage the impression others form of us, and a backstage where we do not. [^1] It is one of the most cited ideas in sociology, and it was never about a minority.
 It was about everyone.

 Social psychology later put numbers to it.
 Leary and Kowalski's review split impression management into two components - the motivation to control how you are seen, and the construction of the impression itself. [^2] Both are ordinary.
 Both operate in almost every social encounter.
 Neither is pathological.